Saadabad Palace

 Saadabad Palace and its gardens can be visited daily between 9 and 17:00.
 It is closed every Monday and for religious holidays.

-The Military Museum which is open daily except Thursdays.
+The Military Museum is open daily except Thursdays.

 The entrance fee varies, as it has to be paid for each museum in part, but overall it is cheap, varying between 1 USD and 4 USD.

-The Saadabad Palace is located in SadAbad, Tehran, Iran: See bellow the location on the map:
+The Saadabad Palace is located in SadAbad, Tehran, Iran: See below the location on the map: